The Meaning of Home

 Always on the go

-Moving became so natural to me that I never bothered to fully settle in and I didn’t allow myself to get too comfortable either.
+Moving became so natural to me that I never bothered to fully settle in, and I never allowed myself to get too comfortable either.
 Things are inconvenient and the less inconvenient things I carried with me, the more flexible I was.
-My approach has always been to remain open to new adventures.
+I lived by the motto "stay open to new adventures".
 Through each transition, I repeated the same routine: do the paperwork, find a neighborhood, sign the rental contract, buy furniture at Ikea (or lease it), install the basics but don’t decorate or invest too much.
 Seize a new opportunity then, discard and donate unneeded things, pack and go.
 Repeat.

 Home is where the heart is